 • The best perk of being a COE member?
 Your own personalized E. EXCEL website!
 This site is customizable and allows your preferred customers to order from you easily

-• You’ll receive a bonus 10% profit from all orders placed on your E. EXCEL site
+• You receive a bonus 10% profit from all orders placed on your E. EXCEL site

 Learn more about the Club of Excellence: